Guide for community workers and groups

 Southampton has 23 last year and Oxford are planning 75 this year with our support.

 Street parties are a very powerful way of promoting genuine social cohesion.
 In the surveys above 89% thought that their street party 'brought together neighbours with different backgrounds' at least a 'fair amount'.
-Streets Alive has also carried out special research on how street parties are a unique way of promoting neighbourliness between all age groups.
+We have also carried out special research on how street parties are a unique way of promoting neighbourliness between all age groups.
 More detail on older people, neighbours and street parties here.

 Creating projects to meet community needs